lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/pair_recording_app/pair_recording_app.rst

-When cell selection is done a user can proceed to simulation configuration by clicking a corresponding button which will load and render morphologies for selected cells.
+When cell selection is done a user can proceed to simulation configuration by clicking a corresponding button which will load and render morphologies for the selected cells.

 .. image:: images/step_4.png
    :width: 800 px

-A user can add stimulation and/or recordings by clicking on sections of interest and choosing a type of instrument being added (stimulus, recording or synaptic input - which is available only if clicking on soma).
+A user can add stimulation and/or recordings by clicking on sections of interest and choosing a type of instrument being added (stimulus, recording or synaptic input - the latter is only available for a soma).
 Each added stimulus and synaptic input can be configured in the right panel.

 Available types of stimuli are: